JasonD94/DeepDreams/README.md

 ``pip3 install beautifulsoup4``

+## Usage
+Use the get_deepdreams.py script.
+Change the dream_url at the top TO YOUR ACCOUNT NUMBER/USERNAME

+Read the **¡¡ WARNING !!** for important info but the TL&DR is **DO NOT** use other people's accounts with this script!

 ## ¡¡ WARNING !!
 Deep Dream Generator states on the [Deep Dream Generator FAQ/Info Page](https://deepdreamgenerator.com/info) the following: